MultiSafepay/docs/content/my-account/manage-account/site-id-api-key-secure-code.md

     - /set-up-your-account/site-id-api-key-secure-code
 ---
 ## Account API key
 Your MultiSafepay account API key is automatically generated when your account is created.
-To retrieve it, email your account manager at <sales@multisafepay.com>
+To retrieve it, email <sales@multisafepay.com>

 ## Website API key, site ID, and secure code
 To view the site ID, API key, and secure code for a specific website: